ranaswe2/Bus-Ticket-Reservation-System/README.md

 ![Logo](images/0logo.png)

+# Technologies Used
+* Laravel 8
+* MySQL
+* SSLCommerz Payment Gateway
+* Muthofun  SMS API
+* DomPDF
+* XAMPP

-# Objectives
+# Features

-The main objectives of the Bus Ticket Reservation System include: <br>
+The main features of the Bus Ticket Reservation System include: <br>

 -> Providing a web-based bus ticket buying function. <br>
 -> Customers can buy bus tickets through the online system and there is no need to queue up to buy bus tickets at the counter. <br>